peteraritchie/NamingThings/README.md

 **See also** [General](#general)

+[Classes]: #classes
 ### Classes
-Common nouns
+[Prefer Common Nouns]: #prefer-common-nouns
+**Prefer Common nouns** A common noun is a noun that isn't a proper noun: they are names for general things rather than names that identify specific things.

-**Being Sucessful** Avoid proper, plural, mass, and collective nouns; as well as [words that act as nouns and other parts of speech]( # unmarked plural form)
+**Being Sucessful** Avoid proper, plural, mass, and collective nouns; as well as [words that act as nouns and other parts of speech]( # "unmarked plural form.")

 **See also** [General](#general)